-The RYA National Powerboat Scheme is aimed at craft up to about 33ft/10m.
+The RYA Powerboat Scheme is aimed at craft up to about 33ft/10m.
 The qualifications gained from within this scheme are recognised around the world and some are relevant to those driving commercially.
 The powerboat scheme courses suit a wide variety of craft from small dories and RIBs to larger 4 berth family cruiser type vessels.

 From the menu below please select the course that you think best addresses your needs and then select the button to read more.
 To help make things even clearer we’ve created a simple Training Pathway document (blue button above right) that you can download and read at your leisure.